Even for sperm, there is a season

 For the new study, Levitas and his colleagues collected and analyzed 6.455 semen samples from men at their fertility clinic between January 2006 and July 2009.
 Of those, 4,960 were found to have normal sperm production, and 1,495 had abnormal production, such as low sperm counts.

-The World Health Organization defines anything over 16 million sperm per millilitre of semen as a normal sperm count.
+The World Health Organization defines anything over 16 million sperm per milliliter of semen as a normal sperm count.

 Taking into account the approximately 70 days it takes for the body to produce a sperm cell, the researchers found that men with normal sperm production had the healthiest sperm in the winter.